-The deficit arising on the Council Tax during the financial year 2019/20 will be distributed between Leicester City Council, the Police & Crime Commissioner for Leicestershire and the Leicester, Leicestershire & Rutland Combined Fire Authority in proportion to the respective precepts and demands.
+The deficit arising on the Council Tax is £5.7m (£0.7m surplus 31st March 2020).
+This is a result of the bad debt provision and will be distributed between Leicester City Council, the Police & Crime Commissioner for Leicestershire and the Leicester, Leicestershire & Rutland Combined Fire Authority in proportion to the respective precepts and demands.